tubearchivist/docs/mkdocs/docs/channels.md

 ### Downloads
 If you have any videos from this channel pending in the download queue, a *Downloads* link will show, bringing you directly to the [downloads](downloads.md) page, filtering the list by the selected channel.

+### Ignored
+If you have any videos ignored from downloading, a *Ignored* link will show, bringing you directly to the [downloads](downloads.md) page, filtering the list by the selected channel.